Last Updated on

 - Bite-size cut raw fruits like grapes, kiwi, papaya, figs, blueberries, cranberries

-- Meats like fish, beef, chicken, turkey
+- Meats like fish, beef, chicken, turkey (start small, and with lean meat like fish, chicken, and well-cooked eggs)

 - Cottage cheese, cheddar cheese, cream cheese